 Geico has the most advertised discounts of all the insurance carriers on this list.
 If you’re a good driver with an accident-free driving record with no claims in the last five years, Geico could lower your premiums by up to 22 percent.
 In addition, eligible drivers over 50 are automatically signed up for Geico’s Prime Time contract.
 This unique feature may guarantee car insurance renewal as long as you remain with Geico (and meet other requirements, such as not listing any drivers on your policy under the age of 25).

-In addition to low average rates, drivers eligible for USAA car insurance may enjoy unique military-focused benefits which may not be found with other carriers.
-This carrier's main drawback is USAA car insurance is only available for former and current military personnel and qualifying family members.
-However, those that do qualify may want to explore the company’s many discount opportunities and membership perks, such as discounts on travel, car repairs and more.
+In addition to low average rates, drivers eligible for USAA car insurance may enjoy unique military-focused benefits that may not be found with other carriers.
+This carrier's main drawback is USAA car insurance is only available to former and current military personnel and qualifying family members.
+However, eligible drivers may want to explore the company’s many discount opportunities and membership perks, such as potential price breaks on travel, car repairs and more.

 Amica sells car insurance in prebuilt coverage packages, which some drivers may find convenient.
 Drivers looking for robust coverage may be especially interested in the company’s Platinum Choice Auto package, which includes free credit monitoring, new car replacement coverage and rental reimbursement with no daily limit.
 Additionally, according to J.D.
 Power, Amica offers stellar customer satisfaction.
 If you are interested in getting a quote from Amica, you can visit its website at amica.com.